 - Create multiple incident report queues to segregate incoming reports.

-- And, of course, all the features of standard Request Tracker.
+- And, of course, all the other great features of RT.

 - Dedicated incident dashboard with pre-built listings of most due tickets.
 Can be edited to show most important tickets at a glance.